jacobparis-insiders/jacobparis.com/app/examples/remix-ui-message/README.md

 # Remix Image Uploads

-This is an example image input in Remix
+This is an example replicating Slack's message input in Remix.

-- You can drag and drop images, or upload them
+- You can drag and drop images, or upload them, onto the message input.
 - They show immediately in a pending "upload" state while they're uploaded in the background to the cloud.
 - Once the upload completes, they're replaced with the uploaded image and can be submitted with your form.